-Registration is conducted just prior to the beginning of each semester and is processed through the Registrar's office.
-During registration the student confirms with the Academic Dean the courses to be taken during that semester.
+Registration is conducted just prior to the beginning of each undergraduate semester or master's session and is processed through the Registrar's office.
+During registration the student confirms with the Academic Dean the courses to be taken during that semester or session.
 If a student fails to come during the designated registration period, a late registration fee of 5000 FCFA will be charged to his or her student account.